thebioengineer/camcorder/README.md

 )
 ```

-Once the recorder is initialized, the go about making any plots you see fit, and it will automagically record for you.
+Once the recorder is initialized, any ggplot that is made and printed will be automagically recorded.

 ```{r plots-plots-plots, results = "hide"}